fy0/tinyre/readme.md

 *    {m,n}    Matches from m to n repetitions of the preceding RE.
 *    {m,n}?
 Non-greedy version of the above.
 *    *?,+?,??
 Non-greedy versions of the previous three special characters.
+*    "^"      Matches the start of the string.
+*    "$"      Matches the end of the string or just before the newline at the end of the string.

 **Unsupported**: